iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 1 reviews"/>
 </p>

+> App should work as a REAL emergency service!
+No wifi or data usage!
+With today's technology & the dangerous times we r living in as well as facing especially with riots & illness!
+This app is put on by OUR GOVERNMENT!!
+IT SHOULD WORK FLAWLESSLY!!
+I think y'all r paid enough to PROTECT US!
+YOU SHOULD DO YOUR JOB!!!
+So sick n tired of the buck being passed & the excuses!
+YOU WANTED UR JOB SO DO IT!
+OR FIND ANOTHER!<br> :date: __2020-07-17 17:56:20__

+> DENIED all my RIGHTS<br> :date: __2020-07-14 08:31:08__

 > I would look them up and see what they are really about.
 We need less government in our life and lower We are Tax Enough Already.<br> :date: __2020-07-07 14:51:55__